shaysugg/Notes/C++/C++ Cheatsheet - GeeksforGeeks.md

 ```

 ## Comments in C++
-Comments can be used for providing an explanation of the code that makes it easier for others to understand the functionality of the code.
-Any statement after the comments will not be executed by the compiler.
-So comments can also be used to temporarily disable (comment out) the execution of some specific statements without deleting the statements.
-### Types of Comments:

 ### **1\.
 Single-lined**
 We use two forward slashes **//** to indicate the single-line comment.
 ```c++